 12 Saying, "I will declare your name to my brothers.
 In the midst of the church I will sing praise to you."

 13 And again, "I will put my trust in him."
-And again, "Behold, I, and the children which God has given me."
+And again, "Behold, I and the children which God has given me."

 14 Since then the children are partakers of flesh and blood, he also himself likewise took part of the same, so that through death he might destroy him who had the power of death, that is, the devil, 15 And deliver those who through fear of death were all their life-time subject to bondage.
-16 For truly he does not give help to angels, but he gives help to the seed of Abraham.
+16 For truly he does not give help to angels, but he gives help to the offspring of Abraham.
 17 Therefore, in all things it behooved him to be made like his brothers so that he might be a merciful and faithful High Priest in things pertaining to God to make reconciliation for the sins of the people.
-18 For in that he himself has suffered, being tempted, he is able to succor those who are tempted.
+18 For in that he himself has suffered, being tempted, he is able to help those who are tempted.